 INTRODUCTION

 The approximately 178,600-acre Elsie-Jewell planning area is characterized by extensive areas in forest lands with some limited agricultural lands along the Nehalem River Valley.
 Residential development has occurred in various small pockets along the Nehalem River with some commercial activity in Jewell and along U.S. Highway 26 near Elsie and Elderberry.
 The timber within this planning area has historically provided the economic base for employment.
+Many residents within the area commute to employment centers in other areas of Clatsop County or to adjacent counties.
+As internet service improves within the Planning Area, it is likely that more residents will work remotely.
+This has and will continue to change the demographics of the Elsie-Jewell Planning Area.

 The Clatsop County Comprehensive Plan has two parts: a Countywide Plan and six Community Plans.
 The Countywide Plan deals with state goals and programs of Countywide concerns such as the economy.
 Each Community Plan is an amplification of many of the County-wide policies which address specific concerns of the area.
 The Community Plans also addressed items not covered in the Countywide Plan because of an item's uniqueness to this particular area.